jeffrimko/Qprompt/doc/source/index.rst

 Qprompt API
 ===========

-This is the main documentation for the Qprompt API.
-Qprompt is a Python library for quickly creating user input prompts and various related functionality.
+This is the main documentation for Qprompt, a Python library for quickly creating user input prompts and various related functionality.

 Console Output
 --------------